boldport/pcbmode/docs/source/introduction.rst

 How is PCBmodE different?
 -------------------------

-**PCBmodE** was conceived as a circuit design tool that allows the designer to put any arbitrary shape on any layer of the board; it is natively vector-based. **PCBmodE** uses open and widely used formats (SVG and JSON) together with open source tools (Inkscape) without proprietary elements.
-(Gerber is an exception, but there is no other alternative, unfortunately.)
-It also provides a fresh take on circuit design, and open up new uses of the circuit board manufacturing medium.
+**PCBmodE** was conceived as a circuit design tool that allows the designer to put any arbitrary shape on any layer of the board; it is natively vector-based. **PCBmodE** uses open and widely used formats (SVG, JSON) together with open source tools (Python, Inkscape) without proprietary elements (Gerber is an exception).
+It also provides a fresh take on circuit design and opens new uses for the circuit board manufacturing medium.

 **PCBmodE** uses stylesheets with CSS-like syntax.
 This seperates 'style' from 'content', similarly to the relationship of HTML and CSS.